 An applicant previously enrolled in an HDR on the same or a similar topic at this or another institution who has failed the examination for the degree will not normally be admitted as a candidate.

-4.4 Applicants are admitted as probationary candidates.
-An applicant for entry may be admitted direct to, and enrolled in, confirmed candidature, if the Research Degrees Committee is satisfied that:
+5.1.3 Applicants are normally admitted to probationary candidature.
+An applicant may be approved for direct entry to confirmed candidature, if the relevant Head of School is satisfied that:

 (a) at the time of, or immediately prior to, applying for entry, the applicant was enrolled as a candidate for a HDR at this or another approved higher education institution; and